sogaiu/janet-editor-elf/doc/emacs.md

 Indenting of regions should work, but is likely to be slow for larger regions.
 There is hope this may be improved at some point.

+At present it is not recommended to use indentation of regions containing long strings as it may lead to undesirable modification of leading spaces.

 ### Wrapping and Unwrapping

 To wrap a form with `(tracev ...)`, put the cursor over the first